Skip to main content

 Washington · 2026 session

-CivicRadar tracks 3,113 active bills in Washington this session and matches them against the communities most likely to be affected — LGBTQ+, immigrant, renter, Medicaid recipient, and more.
-297 of those touch identity-relevant ground.
+CivicRadar tracks 3,113 active bills in Washington this session and matches them to the people most likely to be affected: LGBTQ+, immigrant, renter, Medicaid recipient, and more.
+320 of them affect at least one of these groups.

 Active bills